Get competitive quotes from top companies.See Your Rates

 Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
 In Nevada, the percentage of the population that’s female is 49.6%, and the percentage that’s male is 50.4%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

-Health History - While most of us have one or two minor health issues, if you have been diagnosed with a serious illness, or if you have a family history of such illnesses, this can have a significant impact your insurance rates.
+Health History - Most of us have one or two minor health issues.
+But if you have a serious illness, or a family history of such illnesses, this can affect your insurance rates.

 Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance, other things being equal, than those who don’t.
 This is especially relevant in Nevada, where skiing and hunting are common recreational activities.

 Marital Status - Research shows that on average, married people live longer and are healthier than similar single people.
 So, if you’re married, you can get a modest discount on life insurance.
-According to the most recent data available from the US Census, in Nevada in 2009, the rate of marriage for people over 15 was 45.6 per 1,000 people, the rate of divorce was 24.6 per 1,000 people, and the rate of widowhood was 10.9 per 1,000 people.
+According to the US Census, in Nevada in 2009, the rate of marriage for people over 15 was 45.6 per 1,000 people.
+The rate of divorce was 24.6 per 1,000 people.
+And the rate of widowhood was 10.9 per 1,000 people.